drusho/drusho/README.md

 <h2> About Me</h2>

-MS Data Analytics (Big Data) student with a passion for using data to tell stories and discover meaningful insights.
+Data Analyst with a passion for using big data to tell stories and discover meaningful insights.

 <br>
 <br>